Vihar Lake

-Vihar Lake (Pronunciation: [ʋiɦaːɾ]) is located near Vihar village on the Mithi River within the precincts of the Borivali National Park, also called the Sanjay Gandhi National Park, in North Mumbai.
-When built in 1860 (construction started in 1856), it was considered as the largest lake in Mumbai in the Salsette group of islands.
-It is hemmed between the Tulsi Lake and the Powai Lake (shown in map).
+Vihar Lake (Pronunciation: [ʋiɦaːɾ]) is located near Vihar village on the Mithi River, within the precincts of the Sanjay Gandhi National Park, in North Mumbai.
+When built in 1860 (construction started in 1856), it was considered the largest lake in Mumbai in the Salsette group of islands.
+It is hemmed between Tulsi Lake and the Powai Lake (shown in the map).
 It partly meets the drinking water needs of the Mumbai region.
-It supplies only 3% of the Mumbai city's water requirement, after filtration at Bhandup where the large water filtration plant is located.
+It supplies only 3% of Mumbai city's water requirement, after filtration at Bhandup, where the large water filtration plant is located.

 History

 With the few thousand wells feeding the population of Mumbai tending to go dry during summer, the acute shortage of water resulted in protests by the local residents in June 1845.
 A two-man committee, appointed by the British rulers of the time, to examine the grievances of the agitators concurred with water shortage problem and stressed the urgent need to solve the water supply problem of Mumbai.

 The Committee appointed by the government located suitable sites to construct dams and create reservoirs to store the monsoon flows of the Mithi river catchment, which resulted in presently existing Vihar Lake, Tulsi Lake, and the Powai Lake.
 Vihar reservoir was the first piped water supply scheme of Mumbai.

 In 1850, Captain Crawford submitted a report favouring the Vihar Scheme for the Mumbai city's water supply needs.

 Work on the "Vihar Water Works" commenced in January 1856 and was completed in 1860, during the governorship of John Lord Elphinstone.

 The Brihanmumbai Municipal Corporation (BMC), a Govt. body which controls the lake's affairs has also acquired agricultural land in the catchment area of the Vihar lake as a sanitary precaution.